kdheepak/keystrokes.nvim/README.md

-# keystrokes.vim
+# keystrokes.nvim

-Show keystrokes in vim.
+Show keystrokes in nvim.

 This package is a proof of concept.